-Cancun Challenge Tips Off Tuesday for Wichita State MBB
+Cancun Challenge tips off Tuesday for Wichita State MBB

-WICHITA, Kan. – (Wichita State Athletics) The Wichita State Shockers (5-0) meet South Carolina Gamecocks (4-1) in a Cancun Challenge semifinal matchup at 5 p.m.
+WICHITA, Kan.
+(KSNW) – The Wichita State Shockers (5-0) meet South Carolina Gamecocks (4-1) in a Cancun Challenge semifinal matchup at 5 p.m.
 CT (6 ET) Tuesday inside the Hard Rock Hotel Riviera Maya.

 WSU will face either Northern Iowa (6-0) or West Virginia (4-0) on Wednesday evening.
 The third-place game tips at 5 p.m.
 CT (6 ET) with the championship to follow at 7:30 p.m.
 ET (8:30 ET).